Consultations - Licensing Act 2003

 • 08:00hrs - 01:30hrs (of the following morning) Friday & Saturday

-• Extend the Non-Standard hours for Christmas Eve, Christmas Day, Boxing Day, New Year's Day, Spring and August bank Holidays, Good Friday, Easter Sunday, Easter Monday, the Proceeding and Preceding day at a Bank holiday, St George's and St Patrick's Day and any other publicly declared bank holiday.
+• Extend the Non-Standard hours for Christmas Eve, Christmas Day, Boxing Day, New Year's Day, Spring and August bank Holidays, Good Friday, Easter Sunday, Easter Monday, the proceeding and preceding day at a Bank holiday, St George's and St Patrick's Day and any other publicly declared bank holiday.

 • Remove the condition of licence that states: